Gankare/portfolio/README.md

 ### Projects
 [Starlitseas_itch](https://yrgo-game-creator.itch.io/starlit-seas)

+### Islands of Tjom
+I spent half a year learning how to make a cool looking cartoon style 3D rpg/survival game in unity for my degree project.
+In the link below you my essay and a powerpoint on the game (in Swedish).
+Degree project rpg game: [Drive_Document](https://drive.google.com/drive/folders/1aACRJVYvIYw3PrxSMH7jPCPunhG_WQpW)
 _______________________________________________________________________________________________________________________
 ### Tjom
 Tjom is a mario type game, made in Unity.
 A solo, 2 week project.
 Tjom has 3 levels, 2 normal and 1 boss level.
 Made in 2020.